Mint Green (band): History

 In November 2017, after just one EP release, the band was approached at a show by 6131 Records about a record deal.
 This caused two members of the band to drop out, realizing they weren’t prepared for this level of commitment to the project.

 Mint Green released two independent self-funded EPs before being signed to Pure Noise Records and releasing their first full-length LP, All Girls Go to Heaven, in 2022.

+In 2023, Mint Green played Boston Calling Music Festival.